Customer update on coronavirus

 - introducing new signalised pedestrian and cycle crossings on Nine Mile Ride and the A3095 Crowthorne Road at the Golden Retriever junction to assist local communities

 - providing a new signalised junction, including signalised pedestrian crossings at the Ringmead junction with Hanworth Road - the operation of these signals will be linked to the Hanworth junction

 - incorporating a ‘greenway’ initiative throughout the work - enhancing the natural environment through measures such as tree planting, hedgerow creation, meadow enrichment and the creation of wildlife habitats alongside the improved road scheme

 Details of the highway improvement scheme design can now be viewed on the plans provided below.

 Why is the scheme needed?

 Future traffic growth means that these 2 junctions will need to be improved.
 This is so that traffic flow is maintained along this important corridor and that local communities are able to join or cross the A3095 safely.

-The scheme will also contribute to our plans for development growth.
+The scheme will also contribute to our plans for development in the borough.

 You can view the design of the scheme on the maps below.